Poincar{\'e} series and linking of Legendrian knots: The case of non simple geodesics

-\subsubsection{Consequence of the decomposition for the linking numbers}
+\subsection{Consequence of the decomposition for the linking numbers}

 Let us summarize the situation so far and fix some notations for the sequel.
-We started from our two geodesic representatives $c_1$ and $c_2$ and we applied the geodesic flow to their Legendrian lifts $\Sigma(c_1)$ and $\Sigma(c_2)$.
+We started from our two geodesics $c_1$ and $c_2$ and we applied the geodesic flow to their Legendrian lifts $\Sigma(c_1)$ and $\Sigma(c_2)$.
 This gives rise to two curves $\tilde{c}_1$ and $\tilde{c}_2$ that are homotopic to $c_1$ and $c_2$ and to a new pair of Legendrian knots $\Sigma_1^{T_0}$ and $\Sigma_2^{-T_0'}$.
-Then, we decomposed the curves $\tilde{c}_1$ and $\tilde{c}_2$ as an union of embedded, closed curves which are only piecewise smooth.
+Then, we decomposed the curves $\tilde{c}_1$ and $\tilde{c}_2$ as a union of embedded, closed curves which are only piecewise smooth.
 In terms of De Rham currents, it reads

 where each $\tilde{c}_{i,j}$ is the oriented boundary of some surface $X_{i,j}$ with piecewise smooth boundary.
 In terms of currents, we have $[\tilde{c}_{i,j}]=-d[X_{i,j}]=\partial[X_{i,j}]$.
 Then, we defined the (unit) conormal bundle $N_1^*(X_{i,j})$ to each surface $X_{i,j}$.
 This conormal bundle is in fact a Legendrian knot in $S^*X$ (again piecewise smooth) and we denote it by $\Sigma_{i,j}$.
 This yields the following decompositions of our initial Legendrian knots: